 This strategy sets out our ambition to achieve Vision Zero and how we will use the Safe System approach to deliver this.
-The SRGMP will engage with stakeholders to implement this strategy and develop a Vision Zero Action Plan.
-The Action Plan will set out the short, medium and long term actions we will take to ensure nobody is killed or receives life changing injuries on our roads by 2040.
+Alongside the strategy the SRGM Partnership has developed a Vision Zero Action Plan which has been published alongside this strategy.
+This sets out the short, medium and long term actions we will take to ensure nobody is killed or receives life changing injuries on our roads by 2040.

-This will build on our existing Road Danger Reduction (RDR) Action Plans.
+This builds on our existing Road Danger Reduction (RDR) Action Plans.
 The RDR Action Plans are already informed by the Safe System approach, providing a good foundation that we can build upon.
-We will also report on performance management, producing a Bi-Annual Progress Report, detailing our progress against Key Performance Indicators.
+We will report on performance management, producing an Annual Progress Report, detailing our progress against Safety Performance Indicators.